 What Is a Rolex Warranty Card For?

-When officially purchased from new with a registered dealer, your Rolex will come with a box a warranty card.
+When officially purchased from a new with a registered dealer, your Rolex will come with a box and a warranty card.
 It’s one of the most basic checks you should do when buying – no warranty card, no purchase.

 A Rolex warranty card ensures the watch is a genuine timepiece, but it can also add to the resale value if or when you decide to sell your Rolex.